14all-agency/shopify-llms-txt-directory/https-openroadsupplycompany-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0689/2489/9409/files/shower_Curtain.jpg?v=1764883583
   Price: $249.00 USD
-- [VANNON Utility Baskets & Bottle Holders](https://openroadsupplycompany.com/products/vannon-utility-baskets-bottle-holders): Stay organized on the road with the VANNON Utility Baskets and Bottle Holders!
+- [VANNON Utility Baskets & Bottle Holders](https://openroadsupplycompany.com/products/vannon-utility-baskets-bottle-holders): DECEMBER SPECIAL Buy a VANNON Big Basket Bundle, get a $25 digital gift card FREE!
+Added automatically to your order; offer expires 12/15/25.
+Stay organized on the road with the VANNON Utility Baskets and Bottle Holders!
 Designed for mobile living and custom van builds, these versatile mesh storage solutions are ideal for holding tools, cables, water bottles, toiletries, and other essentials.
 Whether you're outfitting a Sprinter camper, off-road rig, or DIY adventure van, this modular, mid-weight storage upgrade keeps your gear secure and easily accessible.
 Crafted from high-strength nylon mesh, these utility baskets combine lightweight functionality with rugged durability.
 Each piece comes with all necessary hardware for quick installation on L-Track systems or flat surfaces—perfect for mounting on doors, cabinet faces, bulkheads, or garage walls.
 Mix and match different colors and sizes or grab a four pack (one large, one small, and two bottle holders), a slim bundle (one slim large, one slim small, one bottle holder) to create your own custom modular storage solution, wherever you roam.
 KEY FEATURES Durable nylon mesh construction for flexible and rugged use without rattling Universal mounting: includes hardware compatible with L-Track; also compatible with flat wall screws Ideal for van builds, Sprinter campers, off-road rigs, and utility trailers Lightweight, breathable design reduces clutter Made in the USA AVAILABLE SIZES Small Basket: 7" x 5" opening, 4" height Large Basket: 11" x 5" opening, 5.5" height Small Slim Basket: 8" x 2" opening, 4" height Large Slim Basket: 11" x 2" opening, 4" height Bottle Holder: 3.5" diameter opening, 4" height 4 piece set: One large, one small, two bottle holders 3 piece set: One slim large, one slim small, one bottle holder Big bundle: One each size (large, slim large, small, slim small) and two bottle holders (total 6 piece set) AVAILABLE COLORS Grey Carbon Black
-  Updated: 2025-12-10T03:41:24Z
+  Updated: 2025-12-12T19:25:17Z
   Vendor: VANNON
   Product Type:
   Availability: Available